Skyrim Special Edition

 Stagger and Interrupts

-Attacks of Opportunity double the magnitude of associated stagger, both for the player and all for NPCs, meaning that staggering an enemy who is power attacking, drawing a bow, or casting a spell will result in a 100% stagger with most weapons.
+Attacks of Opportunity increase the magnitude of associated stagger oy 50%, both for the player and all for NPCs, meaning that staggering an enemy who is power attacking, drawing a bow, or casting a spell will result in a more aggressive stagger.

 Adamant also includes two perks (Power Shot, and Impact) which provide stagger effects to bows, and spells, respectively.
 Each of these staggers is a 50% stagger with a five second cooldown.